17 Best Campsites on Skye for Camping & Glamping

 Anyway, if you’re looking for unique, you’ve found it.
 The site has three yurts, and they all have authentic-style designs.
 All yurts have homely wood fires, while the site also has a kitchen, some toilets, and hot running water.

-If you want to be located in a lesser-known part of the island without sacrificing decent proximity to the rest of Skye, this place is in a perfect location.
+If you want to be located in a lesser-known part of the island without sacrificing decent proximity to the rest of Skye, Skye Yurts is in a perfect location.
 It sits on the eastern end of the Sleat peninsula (the southern finger of the island)… so you’re close to remote beaches and dramatic mountains… but it’s also easy to get to Broadford, Portree, and other big places.

 17. Sligachan Bunkhouse